dominant-strategies/quai-docusaurus/docs/participate/node/node-faq.md

 **How do I delete my node's database and reset my state?**

 :::danger
 Do not do this without good reason!
 There should be no need to clear state for the vast majority of users participating in Testnet.
-Resetting a node is a NON-REVERSABLE PROCESS -- after you clear your database, you will need to completely re-sync your node from genesis.
+Resetting a node is a NON-REVERSIBLE PROCESS -- after you clear your database, you will need to completely re-sync your node from genesis.
 :::

 Developers and node runners may find that situations arise where they need to completely clear their node of synced state and/or do a full reset in the case of an issue or bug.
 A full reset of a node involves stopping the node, clearing the current nodelogs, and removing all synced state.